daviaraujocc/rag-docs/README.md

 ### Kubernetes Deployment

-For Kubernetes deployment, check the [documentation](helm/rag-docs/README.md).
+For Kubernetes deployment, check the [documentation](charts/rag-docs/README.md).

-You can use values present in `helm/rag-docs` for your deployment.
+You can use values present in `helm` for your deployment.

 ### Environment Variables